active-interest/seo-ultimate/readme.txt

 == Changelog ==

+= Version 7.5.3 (August 11, 2012) =
+* Bugfix: The Autolink Exclusion checkbox now appears when adding posts, not just when editing them
+* Bugfix: Documentation for the SEO Settings box now appears on the post editor screen's "Help" dropdown under the "SEO Settings" tab instead of under generic "Overview" tab
+* Removed Feature: Webmaster Verification Assistant no longer supports verification tags for the now-defunct Yahoo!
+Site Explorer
+* Compatibility: SEO Ultimate will now refuse to activate on any version of WordPress older than 3.3

 = Version 7.5.2 (August 11, 2012) =
 * Bugfix: Fixed disorganized documentation on the Miscellaneous page (bug introduced in 7.5)